Maryland Workers' Compensation

 All employees are covered by the Workers’ Compensation Act.
-When an injury occurs on the job, the employee must report the injury to Security and their supervisor within 24 hours in order for a claim to be filed.
-The Worker’s Compensation benefit, including filing claims, is administered by Human Resources.
+When an incident involving an injury or potential injury occurs on the job, the employee must report the incident to Security and their supervisor as soon as reasonably possible.
+The Workers' Compensation benefit, including filing claims, is administered by Human Resources.
 Workers’ Compensation insurance pays medical services needed as a result of a covered job-related injury.
 Should a covered injury result in necessary absence from work, Workers’ Compensation will pay a portion of the employee's salary.
 The University pays all costs of providing this insurance.

 Maryland Unemployment Insurance